chau2450/YOUTUBE_DISLIKE_PROJECT/README.md

 # YOUTUBE_DISLIKE_PROJECT
-Machine learning projects to project a more accurate dislike ratio of current videos
+Machine learning project to predict a more accurate dislike ratio of current videos